 The Agency maintains cash and investments within the City of Brea, California (City)'s investment pool.
-The balance available for withdrawal is based on the accounting records maintained by the City, which are recorded on an original cost basis.
+The balance available for withdrawal is based on the accounting records maintained by the City, which are recorded on an amortized cost basis.
 The investment policies and the risks related to cash and investments applicable to the Agency's deposits are those of the City, and are disclosed in the City's basic financial statements.
-The deposits with the City pool are not rated as to credit risk.
 The City's basic financial statements may be obtained through the City's website.
+The City's investment pool is not rated and not registered with the Securities Exchange Commission.

 The Agency is also a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California and the Pooled Money Investment Board.
+LAIF is not registered with the Securities and Exchange Commission and is not rated.
 The State Treasurer's Office pools these funds with those of other governmental agencies in the state and invests the cash.
 The balance available for withdrawal is based on the accounting records maintained by LAIF which are recorded on an amortized cost basis.
 Funds are accessible and transferable within 24 hour notice.
 Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset backed securities, and floating rate securities issued by Federal Agencies, government-sponsored enterprises and corporations.